-One of the world’s largest urban fire and rescue services, Fire & Rescue New South Wales (FRNSW) is made up of more than 6,800 fire fighters, 7,000 community fire-unit members, and 400 administrative and trades staff.
-It is one of the key agencies involved in most emergency or disaster events throughout the state of New South Wales, Australia.
+One of the world’s largest urban fire and rescue services, Fire & Rescue NSW (FRNSW) is made up of more than 6,800 fire fighters, 7,000 community fire-unit members, and 400 administrative and trades staff.
+It is one of the key agencies involved in most emergency or disaster events throughout the state of New South Wales (NSW), Australia.
 FRNSW operates more than 120 radio sites across the state—mostly in remote country areas, but also covering all major urban centers.Download client story as a PDF

 The organization needed to upgrade its existing end-of-life analog network, while also moving to a new spectrum band in order to comply with recent Australian Communications and Media Authority regulations.

-FRNSW engaged with Tait Communications to commence their digital migration program following a technology evaluation in early 2012, beginning with a pilot network that needed to be deployed before the December 2012 bushfire season.
+FRNSW engaged with Tait Communications to commence its digital migration program following a technology evaluation, beginning with a pilot network that needed to be deployed before the next bushfire season.
 Tait Project Manager, Mark Cahill, says, “Implementing pilot networks are an excellent way to reduce business risk as agencies are in a better position to properly assess the technology required before approaching any change.”

-Tait worked closely with FRNSW, conducting a high-level design and migration workshop to ensure their requirements and constraints were well understood.
-As a result, Tait designed and implemented a seven-site pilot network in the Monaro Region of New South Wales in just 43 working days, integrating a variety of partner products, such as MiMOMax linking, for a customized solution.
+Tait worked closely with FRNSW, conducting a high-level design and migration workshop to ensure its requirements and constraints were well understood.
+As a result, Tait designed and implemented a seven-site pilot network in the Monaro region (Snowy Mountains) of NSW in just 43 working days, integrating a variety of partner products, including MiMOMax linking, for a customized solution.

 Tait P25 infrastructure requires minimal linking bandwidth and minimal physical space at each site, which represents value for money.
-This is particularly important when implementing a network in the back-country as towers and buildings can be very basic; Tait P25 infrastructure allows agencies to focus their investments in the network itself, rather than in bricks and steel.
+This is particularly important when implementing a network in remote regional areas, as towers and buildings can be very basic; Tait P25 infrastructure allows agencies to focus their investments in the network itself, rather than in bricks and steel.